mmbase/CMSContainer/CMSContainer_Portlets/portlets-dynamicforms/README.txt

 DESCRIPTION:
-Allows the editor to dynamically build forms and display them to the user.
+Allows the editor to dynamically build forms.